Microsoft Office 2019: Reception

 Office 2019 received attention for offering a non-subscription alternative to Office 365, which attracted users preferring a more traditional licensing model.
 However, it was also noted that the suite lacked some of the advanced, cloud-based features available in Office 365, which receives regular updates with new functionalities.

 New features

 Office 2019 includes many of the features previously published via Office 365, along with improved inking features, LaTeX support in Word, new animation features in PowerPoint including the morph and zoom features, and new formulas and charts in Excel for data analysis.

 OneNote is absent from the suite as the Universal Windows Platform (UWP) version of OneNote bundled with Windows replaces it.
 OneNote 2016 can be installed as an optional feature on the Office Installer.

 For Mac users, Focus Mode was brought to Word, 2D maps were brought to Excel and new Morph transitions, SVG support and 4K video exports came to PowerPoint, among other features.

 Despite being released in the same month, the new Office user interface in Word, Excel, PowerPoint, and Outlook is only available to Office 365 subscribers, not perpetual Office 2019 licenses.

-Office 2019 for Mac received updates until October 10, 2023, when it reached the end of support and stopped receiving updates.